mertek-dev/redis-portal/README.md

-# TCP Portal
+# Redis Portal

-A high-performance TCP proxy/bridge application written in Go that provides Redis-compatible authentication and forwards traffic to target servers with comprehensive logging and graceful shutdown capabilities.
+A high-performance TCP proxy/bridge application written in Go forwards traffic to target redis server.

+## Why???

+The story is: i ran into a situation that i need to be able to access my redis on my vps from my local machine, which is running using docker.
+But the issue is that redis container has no password protection, and no port exposed to public.
+And i really really don't want to change any config, then restart the container, because it could interupt other services using it.
+So i came up with this stupid idea of creating an app to only serve one single purpose.

 ## Features